 Figure 1.
 Comparison of reporters demonstrates that nLuc is the most sensitive reporter tested.
 (A) Comparison of signal from fluorescent reporters detected in cells.
 Chart shows relative fluorescence for indicated translation fusion reporters LanYFP (pKR204), iLov (pKR205), and GFP (pKR146).
 This experiment was performed in technical triplicate.
 (B) Comparison of LanYFP fluorescence and nLuc luminescence.
 Reporter signal strength is displayed in relative fluorescence units or relative luminescence units for the translation fusion reporter (pKR204) produced from in vitro assays using E. coli or LVS ribosomes respectively (note log scale).
 In vitro translation assays were performed using the pKR204 reporter template, which specifies a pdpA 5’ UTR – nLuc reporter fusion and a tul4 5’ UTR – LanYFP reporter fusion.
 This experiment was performed in biological duplicate.
 Error bars represent 1 SD.

-To create a single-reporter plasmid with the tul4 UTR fused to nLuc, I simply digested pKR208 with SalI and XhoI and ligated the compatible ends.
-This provided us with a single-reporter plasmid (pKR214, Figure 2) containing nLuc, a luminescent reporter with a strong, measurable signal, in our in vitro assays, and the 5’ UTR of tul4, a control gene with strong translation in LVS that could easily be swapped with another gene of interest by digestion with NotI and XmaI.
+Having identified a reporter with high signal strength, I cloned a plasmid template for in vitro translation that would allow the 5 untranslated region to be easily altered.
+Specifically, I modified the plasmid with both NLuc and LanYPF (pKR204) so that it only encodes the 5 UTR of tul4, a control gene with strong translation in LVS followed by NLuc (pKR214, Figure 2).
+The 5 UTR of tul4 can be easily swapped with another 5 UTR of interest by digestion with NotI and XmaI.
 The reporter is sensitive, because nLuc consistently displayed the highest signal of all the reporters we tested.
 It is easy to modify, because the UTR and promoter region are flanked by two cut sites (NotI and XmaI) that allow for easy removal of this region and its replacement with a DNA fragment containing a specific modification to the leader sequence or a different 5’ UTR altogether.